27

 Sometimes grammar and vocabulary can be a bit “exotic” or understandable only to native speakers, e.g. Russian rock music.
 Unlike its western brother, Russian rock music sounds more ‘pop’ and lyrics are much more important than deafening sounds of guitars.

 So, here we are.
-I think learning Russian music can become a great motivator for you to learn our beautiful (but sometimes tricky language :).
+I think learning Russian music can become a great motivation for you to learn our beautiful (but sometimes tricky language :).

 • 10 songs